erasmus-without-paper/ewp-specs-api-discovery/README.md

    Discovery Manifest.

- * Once you have read and understood the above steps, contact the administrators of the [EWP Partners Registry][registry] and request your EWP Host to be added to the Registry.
+ * Once you have read and understood the above steps, contact the administrators of the [EWP Partners Registry][registry-intro] and request your EWP Host to be added to the Registry.

 Discovery Manifest File